greenelab/tribe/docs/source/api.rst

     # Define where Tribe is located
     TRIBE_URL = "https://tribe.greenelab.com"

-    # Make an initial request to the root.
+    # Make an initial request to the root geneset endpoint
     r = requests.get(TRIBE_URL + '/api/v1/geneset/')

     # The response from tribe is a json object.